Advance Care Planning

 -

-Your wishes around emergency care, cognitive changes, or terminal illness
+Your wishes around life-sustaining treatment, emergency care, and pain management

 -